Manchester Access Programme (MAP)

 The scheme gives your students the opportunity to show their potential through a varied programme of activities, including:

 - a series of personal development/skills workshops;

-- a three-day University Life Conference;
+- a two-day University Life Conference;

 - online e-mentoring from current undergraduate students at Manchester;

 - one-to-one UCAS application guidance interviews with University staff.

 Students also complete an academic assignment under the guidance of an academic tutor at the University, which helps to develop the skills required for university study and provides an excellent opportunity to demonstrate the potential for success in HE.

 All students who successfully complete our Manchester Access Programme also benefit from: